omise/omise-ios/README.md

 }
 ```

+## Card.io support
+[Card.io](https://www.card.io) is an opensource library for scanning credit cards with your iPhone camera.
+Omise iOS SDK supports Card.io by integrating it into our `Credit Card Form`.
+If you integrate Omise iOS SDK via `Carthage` then you will get Card.io support for free.

 ## Contributing

 Pull requests and bugfixes are welcome.
 For larger scope of work, please pop on to our